LNL polycategories and doctrines of linear logic

 \begin{prop} Any strong monad $T$ on a cartesian monoidal category \cE induces an \lnl multicategory \cP with $\Pnonlin = \cE$, whose linear objects are the $T$-algebras, with

 and all other linear homsets empty. \end{prop}

+(Here by $\bigtimes\Theta$ we mean the cartesian product of all the objects in $\Theta$, or the terminal object if $\Theta$ is empty.)

-This \lnl multicategory is \textbf{linearly subunary}, i.e.\ all its linear morphisms have linear codomain of length 1 and linear domain of length $\le 1$.
+This \lnl multicategory is \textbf{linearly subunary}, i.e.\ all its linear morphisms have linear codomain of length 1 (since it is an \lnl multicategory) and linear domain of length $\le 1$.
 It has $\times,1,\uoc$, and also an $\foc$ with a weaker universal property:

 This is similar to the restriction on $\top,0$ in multicategories from \cref{sec:lnl-polycategories}.
 It implies there is a $\unit$ (namely $\foc 1$) with a similarly restricted universal property.
 Conversely, from $\rtimes$ and a restricted $\unit$, we can construct a restricted $\foc$ as $\foc X = X \rtimes \unit$.